gaebar/vietgram-1/README.md

   .post(secure, gems.create)
 ```

-Error Handler gives all error messages a numbered status and can be applied for all the errors across the Backend.
+The ``Error Handler`` function gives all error messages a numbered status and can be applied for all the errors across the Backend.

 ```javascript
 function errorHandler(err, req, res, next) {